piratefsh/tuter/README.md

-# Tuter: The Ultimate Tutor Finder App
+# Tuter: The Ultimate Tutor Finder App :thumbsup:
 v1.0 02-21-2013

 **_Tuter_ is now in 2nd phase of development** :smile: